dimitri-nicolo/calico/_includes/master/cnx-mgr-install.md

 {% endif %}

+{% if include.init == "openshift" %}

 1. Create a secret containing a TLS certificate and the private key used to sign it.
-The following commands use a self-signed certificate and key found in many deployments for a quick start.
+The following commands re-use the certificate created for the cluster.

-{% if include.init == "openshift" %}

    ```bash
    oc create secret generic cnx-manager-tls \